TaaoWen/PSC_AgentBasedModellingCode/README.md

 **Ideas for further development:**

-The movement and death model of agents can be further improved to make it more real.
+The mathematic model about the movement and dynamic of agents can be further improved.

 ## First module -- Agent Based Modelling